A strategic instrument to create meaning

 Dramaturgy’s superpower: Engagement

-In an organisational context, meaning is created by the complex interaction of individuals and their unique contribution.
-The whole company – cast, creative team, and technical staff – create meaning for its audience.
+In an organisational context, meaning is created by a complex interaction of individuals and their unique contribution.
+The whole company – cast, creative team, and technical staff – creates meaning for its audience.

 Dramatic concepts are fundamental to successfully engage an audience because they do more than convey information and facts - the persuade, compel, move, delight, and surprise.

 A theatrical performance at its core engages not despite, but exactly because the audience is aware of the artificiality of the moment.
-Dramaturgs facilitate the creation of meaning by involving everybody in creating something truthful and convincing.
+Dramaturgs facilitate the creation of meaning by involving everybody - including the audience's imagination - in creating something truthful and convincing.

-We suspend our disbelief to spend time together in an imagined reality that might or might not represent a potential or desired future.
+When we watch a story unfold on stage or screen, we suspend our disbelief to spend time with others in an imagined reality that might or might not represent a potential or desired future.
+Either way, we come away slightly changed, maybe even moved.